Darwin to Broome Adventure

 We spend the morning exploring the stunning Manning Gorge and enjoy a swim in the pools under Manning Falls.
 Depending on the season, post-lunch we spend the afternoon exploring Galvan’s Gorge before heading back to camp to relax around the campfire.
 (B,L,D)

 The western Kimberley is full of stunning gorges that have to be explored and today is no exception.
 After breakfast we head to Bell Gorge (subject to weather and road conditions) home to a stunning cascade of water flowing from the previous wet season rains that fall in the King Leopold Ranges.
 This afternoon we make our way to Windjana Gorge, a segment of 375 million-year-old reef that was once underwater.
 Cut through by the Lennard River, which runs during the wet season then breaks up into little billabongs during the dry, this gorge attracts many species of bird and bat and is a great spot to see wild freshwater crocodiles.
+After an awesome day exploring gorges and waterfalls its time to kick back at camp in the Western Kimberley around the campfire.
 (B,L,D)

 Day 10: Dimalurru (Tunnel Creek) to Broome